 I had the opportunity to moderate the “Grow Revenue Faster with Cross-sell and Upsell Best Practices” panel last week.
-You can view the entire discussion in the On Demand webinar; however, I wanted to highlight some of the great tips shared by Cisco Director of Sales Operations, Peg Nicholls and ServiceSource Senior Vice President of Customer Success, Ryan Thomas.
+I wanted to highlight some of the great tips on client retention strategies shared by Cisco Director of Sales Operations, Peg Nicholls and ServiceSource Senior Vice President of Customer Success, Ryan Thomas.

 Before jumping into the Q&A, let me set the foundation for the panel discussion.
 As we are all aware there is major disruption happening in B2B organizations caused by the digital age and the associated velocity of technology change.
 It’s impacting every industry—from hardware to software to life sciences.
 The disruption comes with a number of challenges and requires more than just a new approach to pricing and product delivery.
 Everything is shifting and B2B enterprises face huge revenue challenges, including:

 - Disruptive technology challenging traditional revenue and go-to-market models

 - Uncovering customer insights that reveal untapped revenue and customer success opportunities